 British East India Company's shipments to China were 90 % of gold and only 10 percent commodities.
 Slowly the trade imbalance began to slip the other way.

-The huge trade deficit with China was easily solved by the West - with Opium.
+With Opium, the huge trade deficit with China was easily solved by the West.
 To the West, opium was much more effective than various government subsidies.

 In 1773, the British illegally smuggled